AJnsm/ajnsm.github.io/about.md

 permalink: /about/
 ---

-I am based in Edinburgh, but spend time in Amsterdam and Berlin as well.
-I'm always open to chat about interesting ideas.
+<p class="bottom-2"> I am based in Edinburgh, but spend time in Amsterdam and Berlin as well.
+I'm always open to chat about interesting ideas.</p>

 <h3> My office </h3>
 Room E3.03<br>